skip to Main Content

 We believe everyone deserves to feel valued, to be happy, to belong.

-To apply for the Engagement & Support Worker position, please read the job description/person specification and complete the application form and email to vacancies@communityled.org.uk by 17:00 3rd May 2024.
+To apply for the Engagement & Support Worker position, please read the job description/person specification and complete the application form and email to vacancies@communityled.org.uk by 17:00 28th February 2025

 Community Led Initiatives is an Equal Opportunity Employer and welcomes applications regardless of race, nationality, ethnic origin, sex, marital status, disability, or age.
 All applicants are considered based on their merits and abilities for the job.
 All posts are subject to enhanced DBS checks however it will not be used to discriminate unfairly against any individual.
 We actively promote equality of opportunity for all with the right mix of talent, skills, and potential and welcome applications from a wide range of candidates, including those with criminal records.

-Job Title: Peer Advocate
+Job Title: GROW Trainee

 Salary: £23,400 per annum